Step-by-Step Guide: How to Update Your Aadhaar Card DOB

 It’s important to understand that not every minor inconsistency warrants an Aadhaar DOB update.
 Sometimes, attempting an unnecessary update can create more problems than it solves.

-You should not update your Aadhaar DOB if the discrepancy is merely a formatting issue (e.g., DD-MM-YYYY vs. DD/MM/YYYY) and the actual date is correct.
+It is not advisable to update your Aadhaar DOB if the discrepancy is merely a formatting issue (e.g., DD-MM-YYYY vs. DD/MM/YYYY) and the actual date is correct.

-You also shouldn’t attempt an update if you don’t have a valid, government-approved Proof of Date of Birth document.
-Submitting an application without proper documentation will lead to rejection and waste your time.
-Furthermore, if your DOB is already marked as “Verified” on your Aadhaar and you’re only trying to change it for a personal preference rather than a factual error, it’s best to avoid it, as UIDAI only allows one such change.
+You should also avoid attempting an update if you don’t have a valid, government-approved Proof of Date of Birth document.
+Submitting an application without proper documentation will likely result in rejection and wasted effort.
+Furthermore, if your DOB is already marked as “Verified” on your Aadhaar and you’re only trying to change it for a personal preference rather than a factual error, it’s advisable to avoid it, as UIDAI typically allows only one such change.

 What Happens After You Submit Your Request?

-Once you’ve submitted your Aadhaar DOB update request, either online or at an enrolment centre, the process isn’t immediately complete.
+Once you’ve submitted your Aadhaar DOB update request, either online or at an enrolment centre, the process is not immediately complete.
 Your application goes through a verification stage by the UIDAI.
 This involves checking the authenticity of your submitted documents and the consistency of your data.

 You’ll need to track the status of your application using the URN you received.
-This number is your key to knowing whether your request is being processed, has been approved, or unfortunately, rejected.
+This number is your key to knowing whether your request is being processed, has been approved, or, if applicable, rejected.
 The UIDAI typically processes these requests within 90 days, but it can sometimes take longer depending on the volume of applications.

 Pro Tip: Tracking Your Status